Ritz6533/Ritz6533/README.md

 <div align="center">Hi there, I'm Ritesh 👋
-I'm a second-year BSc.
-Software Engineering student at the University of Northampton, UK, with a passion for learning new technologies and programming languages.
-I'm excited to start a career in Software Engineering and eager to gain industrial experience to enhance my skills further.
+As a passionate tech enthusiast and dedicated data science enthusiast, I am driven by an insatiable curiosity for the world of data analysis, data science, and machine learning.
+With a strong commitment to continuous learning and a vision of harnessing the power of data for meaningful insights, I aspire to embark on a career journey marked by innovation, analytical excellence, and positive impact.
  🚀</div>

-- 🔭 I’m currently working on Android Development
+- 🔭 I’m currently working on Data Science

-- 🌱 I’m currently learning PHP Framework
+- 🌱 I’m currently learning Python

 <br/>